Menu

 What do we talk about in Bali (or don't)?

-Entrenched in the Indonesian culture are four topics of conversation that should be avoided at all costs in a public conversation.
+Entrenched in Indonesian culture are four topics of conversation that should be avoided at all costs in a public conversation.
 There is even a mnemonic way to remember them, and it is called SARA, for Suku, Agama, Ras Dan Golongan.
 These are topics related to religions, ethnicities, political affiliations, and beliefs.
 This is totally understandable, especially when one considers that Indonesia counts more than 17,000 islands, has more than 300 recognized ethnic groups, and 5 official religions.
 As such, the Indonesian population is indeed very diverse, and sensitivity levels can easily trigger tensions.

 Each person is unique and proud of his or her religious, ethnic and political background.
 It is therefore impolite, for example, to ask about a person's religion at the first meeting.
 However, in the context of everyday life, it can be a way to break the ice.

-Be aware, however that given your expatriate status, your local interlocutor may, out of the blue, ask for your country of origin.
+Be aware, however, that given your expatriate status, your local interlocutor may, out of the blue, ask for your country of origin.

 Otherwise, during meetings, avoid angry topics.
 Balinese and Indonesian society, in general, is communal and non-confrontational.
 In fact, it despises public confrontation.
 Conversations should, therefore, always be conducted in a gentle tone, with lots of smiles, and always in private.